 The lesson I learned the hard way is that never count on money you don’t have right now.
 I didn’t have a budget so even if I did pay it in full it was a cycle.
-My work bonus structure was changed, and we didn’t make bonus.
+My work bonus structure was changed, and we didn’t make a bonus.

 I had a credit card debt that didn’t get paid in full because I was counting on money that was never there.
 This was a hard lesson for me and a great one.

 Life is too unpredictable and as tempting as it is to think that you will be getting extra money, it can also be dangerous.

 It was by changing my mindset that I am who I am now.
 I hope you enjoyed Laurie’s post as much as I did and learned how to beat a broke mindset.